Southport Lifeboat Station: RNLI 1860–1925

 On the 9 December 1886, the German barque Mexico was driven ashore at Trunk Hill Brow, Ainsdale.
 Much has been documented about the Mexico disaster.
-All 13 crewmen aboard the lifeboat Laura Janet, and 14 of 16 crew of the Southport lifeboat Eliza Fearnley, were lost, the greatest ever disaster for the RNLI.
+All 13 crewmen aboard the lifeboat Laura Janet, and 14 of 16 crew of the Southport lifeboat Eliza Fernley, were lost, the greatest ever disaster for the RNLI.
 As it turned out, the Southport and St Annes boats need not have launched at all, as all 12 crew aboard the Mexico had already been rescued by the Lytham lifeboat.
 No medals or commendations were received from the RNLI at Southport, but the station was awarded a silver medal by the Societe des Sauveteurs, Medailles du Gouvernement de la Gironde, for courage and devotion to duty.